jbis9051/JamesSOBot/CHAT_API.md

 1. Get the correct time - Credit to [@Zoe](https://chat.stackoverflow.com/users/6296561/zoe)

-Generalized, you can get the time by sending a POST request to `<chat domain>/chats/<room number>/events`, and passing the fkey with it.
+Generalized, you can get the time by sending a POST request to `<chat domain>/chats/<room id>/events`, and passing the fkey with it.
+In the URL, `<chat domain>` refers to the site you're on (i.e. `https://chat.stackoverflow.com`, but it can be any of the chat domains in the SE network), and `<room id>` is exactly as the name suggests - the ID if the room you're trying to join.
+Both of these parameters are without the brackets (`<>`) around them.

 If the call succeeds, you'll get a JSON form in either a string format, or a JSON object variant, depending on your framework.
-From there, get the `time` key.
+From there, get/parse the value `time` key.

 Pseudo-code:
 ```